-It’s a common scenario: you develop a red eye; you see your GP or pharmacist; you start using Chlorsig eye drops.
+It’s a common scenario: you develop a red eye; you see your GP or pharmacist; you start using Chlorsig eye drops or eye ointment.
 Three weeks later, you still have a red eye – maybe even redder than it was to start.
 What’s going on?

-Chlorsig – pretty good at what it’s supposed to do…but
+Chlorsig eye drops and ointment – pretty good at what it’s supposed to do…but

 So, Chlorsig is actually worse than useless unless you happen to have a bacterial eye disease.
 Overuse of Chlorsig also allows bacteria to build up resistance, so the drug is less effective when it is really needed.